lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 ```

-You might want to change the lines with the numbers (1), (2), (3) and (4).
+If you didn't use the same paths as I did, you might want to change the lines with the numbers (1), (2), (3) and (4).

-Before we can execute rollup we need to install some packages.
+At this point, we are ready to execute rollup.

+Before we do so, let's install the packages required by rollup for a smooth execution.

 Let's create our **package.json**.